 Exercise is good for the heart… but is there a limit? | Q&A Follow-up

-A big thanks to all the commenters that showed interest in this article.
+A big thanks to all the commenters that showed interest in yesterday’s article Exercise is good for the heart, but is there a limit?
 My motivation for posting it was that I can talk at conferences and to colleagues all I like but the research is meant to be about athletes.
 It is not always easy to translate science into the ‘common press’ and I apologise for the simplicity of some of the discussion.
 I am really pleased to see the interest that it has generated.
 Don’t take my word as gospel.I have a favourite saying: “the only person who is wrong is the person who is sure that s/he is right”.
 I have enjoyed reading the discussion.
 To me that is motivation to write some more.

 I will not always have time to respond to all comments and I would rather try to summarise some of the comments into discussion points.
 I hope that you find this of interest.